Isamu Noguchi: Further career in the United States (1937–1948)

 Noguchi returned to New York in 1937.
 He designed the Zenith Radio Nurse, the iconic original baby monitor now held in many museum collections.
 The Radio Nurse was Noguchi's first major design commission and he called it "my only strictly industrial design".

 He again began to turn out portrait busts, and after various proposals was selected for two sculptures.
 The first of these, a fountain built of automobile parts for the Ford Motor Company's exhibit at the 1939 New York World's Fair, was thought of poorly by critics and Noguchi alike but nevertheless introduced him to fountain-construction and magnesite.
 Conversely, his second sculpture, a nine-ton stainless steel bas-relief entitled News, was unveiled over the entrance to the Associated Press building at the Rockefeller Center in April 1940 to much praise.
 Following further rejections of his playground designs, Noguchi left on a cross-country road trip with Arshile Gorky and Gorky's fiancée in July 1941, eventually separating from them to go to Hollywood.

 Following the attack on Pearl Harbor, anti-Japanese sentiment was energized in the United States, and in response Noguchi formed "Nisei Writers and Artists for Democracy".
 Noguchi and other group leaders wrote to influential officials, including the congressional committee headed by Representative John H. Tolan, hoping to halt the internment of Japanese Americans; Noguchi later attended the hearings but had little effect on their outcome.
 He later helped organize a documentary of the internment, but left California before its release; as a legal resident of New York, he was allowed to return home.
-He hoped to prove Japanese-American loyalty by somehow helping the war effort, but when other governmental departments turned him down, Noguchi met with John Collier, head of the Office of Indian Affairs, who persuaded him to travel to the internment camp located on an Indian reservation in Poston, Arizona, to promote arts and crafts and community.
+He hoped to prove Japanese-American loyalty by somehow contributing to the war effort, but when other governmental departments turned him down, Noguchi met with John Collier, head of the Office of Indian Affairs, who persuaded him to travel to the internment camp located on an Indian reservation in Poston, Arizona, to promote arts and crafts and community.

 Noguchi arrived at the Poston camp in May 1942, becoming its only voluntary internee.
 Noguchi first worked in a carpentry shop, but his hope was to design parks and recreational areas within the camp.
 Although he created several plans at Poston, among them designs for baseball fields, swimming pools, and a cemetery, he found that the War Relocation Authority had no intention of implementing them.
 To the WRA camp administrators he was a troublesome interloper from the Bureau of Indian Affairs, and to the internees he was an agent of the camp administration.
 Many did not trust him and saw him as a spy.
 He had found nothing in common with the Nisei, who regarded him as a strange outsider.